jyalim/python-comp-math/episodes/05-numpy.md

 ## Data Type

-A Numpy array contains one or more elements of the same type.
+A NumPy array contains one or more elements of the same type.
 The `type` function will only tell you that a variable is a NumPy array but won't tell you the type of thing inside the array.